-Ratings assigned to debt instruments of Bank of India (BOI) factor in demonstrated and expected support from Government of India (GOI), which holds majority (73.38% as on September 30, 2024) shareholding in the bank, the bank's established franchise through its pan India branch network, which has helped the bank build a depositor base allowing it deposits to be granular.
-Ratings further factor in the bank's comfortable capitalisation supported by periodic capital infusion, diversified advances portfolio, improvement in asset quality parameters and financial performance over the last few years.
+Ratings assigned to debt instruments of Bank of India (BOI) factor in expectation of continued support from the Government of India (GOI), having a majority (73.38% as on December 31, 2024) shareholding in the bank.
+The rating also favourably factor in the bank's established franchise through its pan India branch network, which has helped the bank build a granular deposit base.
+Ratings further factor in the bank's comfortable capitalisation supported by periodic capital infusions, its diversified advances portfolio, and improvement in financial performance over the last few years.